-- Fondant in yellow, light yellow, orange, white, pink, black and light green fondant ( buy it or make your own )
+- Yellow, light yellow, orange, white, pink, black and light green fondant ( buy it or make your own )

 - Rolling pastry cutter